Fully Loaded Brussels Sprouts Recipe

 Unsure about Brussels sprouts?
 Get ready.
 This is the recipe that may change your mind.

-I discovered this recipe on Ari’s Menu, and gave it a bit of a cheap recipe makeover.
+I adapted this recipe on Ari’s Menu, giving it a bit of a cheap recipe makeover.
 I used one apple chicken sausage link from a package of five from Trader Joe’s, an apple that I picked from a neighbor’s tree (with permission!) and fake Balsamic vinegar that tastes just like the real stuff.